hybris/raml-validation-proxy/README.md

 raml-validation-proxy
 =====================

+A lot of RESTful services using [RESTful API Modeling Language][8] to define their APIs.
+This service utilizes RESTful services test harness to verify if implementation follows API contract.

-Creates http proxy to record requests and then validates with raml specification.
+It creates http proxy to record requests and then generates json report.
-Generates json report.

 It is built on [Vert.x][7] embedded server and Java 8.